tamannamalik16/delta-demo/README.md

 # delta-demo
-this is a demo file for git and github
+this is a demo file for git and github.